 When Chipotle Mexican Grill came out with their Cilantro Lime Rice, it seems the whole country went wild over it.
 And with good reason: it’s delish!
-Best of all, it’s easy to make at home!
+Best of all, it’s easy to make at home, whether you want to make Cilantro Lime Rice Instant Pot or Stove Top!

 But speaking of that Chipotle Chicken, I worked so hard on that recipe for months, and guess what?
 Chipotle Mexican Grill now has a whole list of all their ingredients for every single item they serve.
-I can say, I pretty much nailed the chicken.
+I can say, I pretty much nailed the chicken but it would have been so much easier had I only known!
+Try that recipe if you have a chance, it’s fabulous.

 Cilantro Lime Rice Instant Pot or Stove Top